zhumaniyaz17/finalexam/anarC04.md

-Which OS is the best?
+Which of this OS is created by Linus Torvald?
 Windows
 Linux
 Ubuntu